backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Lambda.md

 - To enable your Lambda function to *access resources inside your private VPC*, you must provide additional *VPC-specific configuration* information that includes **VPC subnet IDs** and **security group IDs**.
 AWS Lambda uses this information *to set up elastic network interfaces (ENIs)* that enable your function.
 	- ![[attachments/Pasted image 20220426205040.png]]

+- For more clarity read [[../102 AWS DVA/Lambda Configuration & Deployments#Lambda in VPC|Lambda in VPC]]

 ### Pricing
 - It is **very cheap**.